 Motorcycle crashes can cause catastrophic injuries, and escaping with “just” road rash might seem like a best-case scenario.
 However, depending on the seriousness of the injury, you might not be all that lucky.
 An extreme road rash injury can lead to costly medical care and ongoing treatment.

 If you have suffered serious injuries and incurred large medical bills after a negligent driver caused your crash, you can hold the driver accountable, regardless of the specific type of injury—road rash included.
 Our Albuquerque motorcycle accident attorney team will fight to get you the compensation you deserve after a serious road rash injury.

 How Can Road Rash Be a Serious Injury?

 When you were a kid learning to ride a bicycle, you probably crashed dozens of times and scraped your knee or elbow on the pavement.
 It probably hurt a lot, but all you needed was some antiseptic and a Band-Aid, and you were off once again.

-Road rash is actually a much more serious version of the same injury.
-Your exposed arm, leg, or torso hits the pavement, and the skin is scraped off.
-But when it happens after falling off a motorcycle, there is a lot more force behind the scrape—and a lot more damage is done.
+Road rash is a much more serious version of the same injury.
+Your exposed arm, leg, or torso hits the pavement, and the skin is scraped.
+But when it happens after falling off a motorcycle, there is a lot more force behind the scrape—and more damage is done.
 Serious complications from a road rash injury include: